Go Nepal, Kathmandu Nepal

 We fly early morning to Kathmandu after our long trek.
 Once we arrive in Kathmandu, we can take a break or buy souvenirs.
 If we want to explore other parts of Kathmandu, we can do it today.
 Our guides can help you with the purchase of souvenirs or sightseeing.
 There will be a farewell dinner in the evening to celebrate the success of our trip.
 Overnight in Kathmandu.

 Our adventure in Nepal ends today.
-A Taleju Adventure representative will drop you off at the Tribhuwan International Airport a few hours before the scheduled flight.
+A Go Nepal representative will drop you off at the Tribhuwan International Airport a few hours before the scheduled flight.

 Ø Airport pickups and drops in a private vehicle